krishnam-eng/krishnam-eng/README.md

 📚 **My Years in Book**

-This is my journey in books _(I'm listing only the books that I read cover-to-cover and only that are more than 100 pages long.
+This is my journey in books since 2010 _(I'm listing only the books that I read cover-to-cover and only that are more than 100 pages long.
 I am ignoring all short reads & the books that are read partially for technical reference on specific topic)_

 **_2021_**